The B2B platform for the best purchasing descision. Identify and compare relevant B2B manufacturers, suppliers and retailers

 Key takeaway

-The Exoskeleton Report has extensively covered exoskeleton technology, highlighting its potential benefits and connections within the industry.
-Notably, the recent EXSKALLERATE Project has created a digital map of European organizations involved in this field.
+The Exoskeleton Report has extensively covered exoskeleton technology, highlighting its benefits and advancements, including the recent EXSKALLERATE Project that connects European organizations in this field.
+Notably, the Cray X exoskeleton offers significant support for the lower back and active walking assistance for the legs.

 Product